daos-stack/daos/NewDocs/DAOS Docker.md

 If you prefer a different base than CentOS7, replace the filename "Dockerfile.centos.7" in the command strings below with one of the following."
 - Dockerfile.centos.8
 - Dockerfile.ubuntu.20.04

+> All commands shown here are on a two-socket Cascade Lake server running a new install of Ubuntu 20.0.4LTE.
+To perform the steps below, you will need a minimum of 5GB of DDR and 16GB of storage.

 ### 1. Build From Local Clone